Jitankasarkar/My-portfolio/README.md

 # My-portfolio
-A very simple portfolio of mine
+A very simple landing page of my portfolio